Travel Scotland On A Budget: 19 Money Saving tips

 15. Pre-Book Activities

-Even for those travelling by other means, packing light makes it much easier to carry your bags and can avoid needing larger vehicles.
-For those concerned about not having enough clothes, wearing them a little longer really doesn’t hurt!
-You can often utilize laundry facilities at your accommodation if needed.
+Even for those travelling by bus, taxi, train or rental car, packing light makes it much easier to carry your bags and can avoid needing larger vehicles.
+Pack a raincoat, as you never know what weather you may encounter in Scotland.
+You can often utilize laundry facilities if needed.

 17. Get The Best Currency Exchange